aim-high/Filemaker-Docusign-Integration/README.md

 # Authentication
+Authorization Code Grant
+Examine getDocusignToken.sh and initiateOAuth.py.
+Fill in your credentials where indicated and run on the command line ```source getDocusignToken.sh```.

+Enter your Docusign credentials in the opened Firefox browser.
+If successful, initiateOAuth.py will read the returned authcode and will use it to request both a refresh and access token. initiateOAuth.py prints refresh and access tokens on terminal.

 Familiarize yourself with [cron](https://crontab.guru/) to get access token using valid refresh token.
 To edit your crontab: on your command line for Mac OS X type